wangguohao-github/project_gazebo_aruco/README.md

 Ensure Docker or Docker Desktop is installed on your machine.

-If you don't Docker installed, follow the installation instruction [Docker install](https://docs.docker.com/desktop/setup/install/linux/ubuntu/).
+If you don't have Docker installed, follow the installation instruction [Docker install](https://docs.docker.com/desktop/setup/install/linux/ubuntu/).

 First your will need to clone this project somewhere (doesn't need to be in a ros2 workspace)